Skip to Content

 What Is Opdivo (Nivolumab)?

 Opdivo® (nivolumab) is an immunotherapy medication.
 It belongs to a class of drugs called immune checkpoint inhibitors.
-It interacts with certain proteins on immune system cells.
+Opdivo interacts with certain proteins on immune system cells.
 This interaction allows immune cells to attack other cells they would normally ignore, such as cancer cells.
-Opdivo is also a type of monoclonal antibody, which is a synthetic immune system protein.

 The U.S. Food and Drug Administration (FDA) has approved the use of Opdivo to treat several different types of cancer.
 When combined with Yervoy®, Opdivo has FDA approval as a first-line treatment for malignant pleural mesothelioma.
 Doctors may recommend Opdivo and Yervoy for adults with unresectable mesothelioma.
 Unresectable means it cannot be treated with surgery.